jbytow/GLTracker/README.md

 * Food Log: Log to keep tracking of what was eaten each day vs Daily Requirements set by user, can add both Meals and food Items, also has macronutrients breakdown
 * Profile: User profile that's also weight history vs target weight and shows user data such as BMI

+## Using APP
+App is accessible at: https://www.gltracker.eu/, either you can make own account or user testuser:
+login: testuser
+password: TeSt135!

 ## Built With
 * Python
 * Django